Daniel Evans of www.smeweb.com took time out to speak to Carole Burman, MD about how MAD-HR is making a difference to businesses.

-As it is currently a candidate driven market, it is vital that employers are aware of what makes their candidates tick.
+As it is currently a candidate-driven market, it is vital that employers are aware of what makes their candidates tick.
 The potential for development and progression ranks highly amongst many candidates, however many employers still believe that salary and benefits rank more highly on the ‘desirable’ list.

 An efficient, robust recruitment process which engages candidates throughout is also very attractive to talented candidates.
-If employers move too slowly or ‘change the goal posts’ throughout this stage, good candidates will go elsewhere.
+If employers move too slowly or ‘change the goalposts’ throughout this stage, good candidates will go elsewhere.

-Employers also need to be able to clearly communicate where and how the individual add value to the goals of the business; individuals need a clear purpose, something to aim for and to feel valued as part of the process.
+Employers also need to be able to clearly communicate where and how the individual adds value to the goals of the business; individuals need a clear purpose, something to aim for and to feel valued as part of the process.
 Some employers are able to ‘sell the dream’ to candidates, however delivering this once the individual has joined the organisation is another matter.
 It is not just about attracting great talent, the challenge is to keep them!

 Q: How has technology changed the HR industry over the last five years?

 One part of HR that has been most impacted by technology is recruitment.
 Gone are the days when applicants search for jobs in the local newspaper or on noticeboards.
 It’s all about social media platforms (such as LinkedIn) or job boards – recruiters can be much more targeted in seeking out suitable applicants for their roles now.
 In larger organisations, applications are now often sifted by a computer programme using keyword searches.

 Those halcyon days when you used to sit at a desk/dining room table as an applicant to complete an application form making sure it was in your best handwriting have gone – people can literally apply for jobs anywhere and at any time using mobile devices.